 Volume as Confirmation

-When price breaks through that same level but volume stays flat or drops, that's a warning sign.
-The breakout happened, but nobody showed up.
-Moves like that reverse more often than they hold.
+When price breaks through resistance and volume jumps above average, that's volume confirmation: the move has participation.
+When volume stays flat on a breakout, nobody showed up.
+Those moves reverse more often than they hold.

 When Volume Surges but Price Doesn't Move